-The commercial exploitation of gold in the Tibesti region is unlikely to start in 2019 due to insurgencies in northern Chad that the government is struggling to control.
-The new constitution extending the president’s authority is likely to create an unstable operational environment, already hampered by skilled labour shortages and strike action over pay and conditions.
+The COVID-19 outbreak, insurgencies in the west and north, and inter-communal violence in the east destabilise the operational environment, which is already hampered by skilled labour shortages, strike action, and the president's tightening control.
 Corruption pervades public affairs and business.
-Infrastructure improvements have stalled because of funding shortages partly caused by low oil prices and increased defence expenditure.
+Infrastructure improvements have stalled because of funding shortages partly caused by falling oil prices and increased defence expenditure.
 Most imports come from Douala seaport in Cameroon, often taking weeks to arrive.

 Vaccines Required to Enter the Country